-Many businesses use emails to share weekly blog updates, free webinars and other value-adding resources with consumers, along with promotional email, but few of them use visual appeal to make an impact.
+Many businesses build email lists and use these emails to share weekly blog updates, free webinars and other value-adding resources with consumers, along with promotional email, but few of them use visual appeal to make an impact.
 This could be because creating great visuals is a tough task, but you could have a beautiful newsletter without doing anything fancy.

 ContentMarketingInstitute has a simple, but visually pleasing newsletter.
 All elements in it are orange, true to the brand’s colour scheme, and there’s always one lead blog post image that matches/contrasts the theme.

 You can use photographs, animated videos, GIFs, interestingly designed call-to-buttons or user generated content as visual elements in your emails.